docongminh/blockchain-network/README.md

 # Blockchain with Go
-  This project developed when i learning golang.
+  This project developed when i have been learning golang.
 So, Coding convention too bad